 - Explain before doing: We will talk your child through all parts of the exam and treatment

-- Demonstrate on parents (or older sibling) first: Everyone feels more calm when they know what to expect.
+- Demonstrate on parents (or older siblings) first: Everyone feels calmer when they know what to expect.

-- Calm voices and deep breaths: I am constantly amazed how effective a calm manner as well as breathing exercises can help even very young children.
+- Calm voices and deep breaths: I am constantly amazed at how effective a calm manner, as well as breathing exercises, can help even very young children.